 The quality of a business plan will never exceed the clarity of your thinking.

-Working Backwards from Purpose
+Working Backward from Purpose

-In “Pain Points Aren’t the Whole Story of Transformation,” I discussed how the most common failure in digital transformation isn’t technical issues, but not thinking clearly about what problem you’re actually solving.
-Business websites are the same—most failed websites aren’t ugly or functionally poor, but their underlying business logic was never thought through.
+In Pain Points Aren’t the Whole of Transformation, I discussed how the most common failure in digital transformation isn’t a technical problem, but a failure to think through what problem actually needs solving.
+The same is true for business websites — most failed websites aren’t ugly in design or poor in function, but rather the business logic behind them was never thought through at all.

-System 2 is a Team Sport
+System 2 Is a Team Sport

-In “The End of Going Solo: Seeing the Real Battlefield of Group Development Through Triathlon,” I discussed how the core of teamwork is “keeping others in your heart.”
-The same applies to business planning—you’re not just thinking about your piece, you must understand the entire system’s logic and ensure your part connects with others’ parts.
+In The End of the Lone Runner: The Real Battlefield of Group Education Seen Through Triathlon, I discussed how the core of team collaboration is “holding others in your heart.”
+It’s the same in business planning — you’re not just thinking about the piece you’re responsible for; you must understand the logic of the whole system and ensure your part connects with everyone else’s.

 Systematizing the Fragmented